Geodesics and flows in a Poissonian city: Complements and conclusion

 \subsection{Moving beyond line processes}

-Certainly one can conceive of results for situations based on processes which approximate Poisson line processes; Boolean models based on long line segments, or fibre processes for which there is strong control of total fibre curvature.
+Certainly, one can conceive of results for situations based on processes which approximate Poisson line processes; Boolean models based on long line segments or fiber processes for which there is strong control of total fiber curvature.
 It would be particularly interesting to determine the extent to which Poissonian cities and Manhattan cities represent two extremes of a suitable class of models.